acuminous/knuff/README.md

     - 'acuminous/foo'
 ```

-### Processing Reminders
+### Generating Reminders
-To process the reminders you need to write a script that will read the reminder file.
-You also need to configure the Repository Drivers.
+To generate the reminders you need a script that will process the reminder file.
+You also need to configure the repository drivers.
 The drivers are published separately to this package.
 At time of writing the following drivers exist.

 - [GitHub Driver](https://www.npmjs.com/package/knuff-github-driver)
 - [JIRA Driver](https://www.youtube.com/watch?v=LPCUAgzUt2k)

-An example script is as follows...
+An example script suitable for personal use is as follows...

 ```js
 import fs from 'node:fs';